shadowwalkersb/PyDataNova/README.md

 The static frontend in the `/app` folder is automatically deployed to GitHub Pages after each push to the `main` branch.
 You can view the live site here:

 [🚀 View the Live App](https://shadowwalkersb.github.io/PyDataNova/)

-For more details, see the workflow in `.github/workflows/deploy.yml`.

 ## License
 [MIT License](LICENSE) – see LICENSE file for details.